Watch out for scam calls impersonating Seattle City Light

 If you are contacted and asked for payment, Seattle City Light advises that people hang up immediately.

-Victims of theft should contact the Seattle Police Department or make a report online at seattle.gov/police/need-help/online-reporting
+Victims of theft should contact the Seattle Police Department or make a report online at seattle.gov/police/need-help/online-reporting.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.